-On 7 June, the North Atlantic Council (NAC) agreed, in principle, to support this request.
+On 7 June, the NAC agreed, in principle, to support this request.
 NATO’s support was initially authorised until 21 August 2007 and has since been renewed for periods of six months and, more recently, for one year, following AU requests.
-The latest to be agreed by the NAC runs until January 2015.
+The latest to be agreed by the NAC runs until January 2016.

 NATO provides subject-matter experts for the AU PSOD that supports AMISOM.
 These experts share their knowledge in areas such as maritime planning, strategic planning, financial planning and monitoring, procurement planning, air movement coordination, communications, IT, logistics, human resources, military manpower management and contingency planning.

 NATO has been offering AU students the possibility of attending courses at the NATO School in Oberammergau, Germany in areas such as crisis-management exercises.
 Other appropriate training facilities are being identified, based on AU requirements.
-In 2015 and in response to an AU request, NATO will start delivering dedicated training in Addis Ababa through the Mobile Education and Training Team concept.
+Since early 2015 and in response to an AU request, NATO started delivering dedicated training in Addis Ababa through the Mobile Education and Training Team concept.
 The objective is to reach a wider audience of African Union staff, including the Regional Economic Communities, through the delivery of one to two-week training modules on pre-identified themes such as operational and exercises planning.

 Working with other international organisations